tnypxl/regex_match/README.md

 # Regex Match

-This plugin allows you to access PHP's preg_match function of which returns a boolean
+This plugin allows you to access PHP's preg_match function in your Twig templates.

 ### Install